seekayel/kamlasater.com/src/routes/blog/6-command-line-tools-all-experts-know.md

 There are two outputs from each command, standard out (stdout) and standard error (stderr).
 Pipe by default connects to stdout.

-## `xargs`

-This is technically a command.
-It is a command that executes commands.
-It executes a command for every line of input it receives.
-The arguments you pass to xargs form the basis of the command to execute.
-Hint: use `-J{}` to substitute `{}` (or some other character string) in the middle of the command to execute or multiple times for that matter.
-Example: `pbpaste | xargs -J{} aws s3 cp {} -`

 ## `-` (aka dash)

 Some commands take a file name as an argument.
 In cases where I want to use stdin or stdout.
 Dash is the answer.